 Another critical factor is the age of your home, believe it or not.
 Materials used to build homes years ago are much more resistant to radio signals than modern homes.
 One big issue is having plastered walls in your home that contain wire mesh – which interferes with and blocks radio signals.

 Radio signal interference

-A common issue with wireless network technology is that they use the same radio frequencies as used by other home devices.
-For instance, there are portable phones, microwave ovens, and so on.
+A common issue with wireless network technology is that they use the same radio frequencies as other home devices.
+For instance, there are portable phones, microwave ovens, etc.

 All these random signals can sometimes interfere with one another.
 However, a few savvy manufacturers are starting to address this problem in various ways – like offering the ability to switch frequencies.

 Electronic security has become a growing problem since the Internet was born.
 And guess what?
 It’s here to stay.
 This means that security measures continue to grow and become more sophisticated.